OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 Reasonable accommodation is any change or adjustment to a job or work environment that permits a qualified applicant or employee with a disability to participate in the job application process, to perform the essential functions of a job, or to enjoy benefits and privileges of employment equal to those enjoyed by employees without disabilities.
 For example, reasonable accommodation may include:

-* providing or modifying equipment or devices,
+* providing or modifying equipment or devices
-* job restructuring,
+* job restructuring
-* part-time or modified work schedules,
+* part-time or modified work schedules
-* reassignment to a vacant position,
+* reassignment to a vacant position
-* adjusting or modifying examinations, training materials, or policies,
+* adjusting or modifying examinations, training materials, or policies
-* providing readers and interpreters, and
+* providing readers and interpreters
-* making the workplace readily accessible to and usable by people with disabilities.
+* making the workplace readily accessible to and usable by people with disabilities

 An employer is required to provide a reasonable accommodation to a qualified applicant or employee with a disability unless the employer can show that the accommodation would be an undue hardship -- that is, it would require significant difficulty or expense.